200 SW Market St.

 J.D., University of Oregon, 1986 (Order of the Coif); B.S., University of Oregon, 1976; University of Pennsylvania (1972-1974).

-Maryann is a graduate of the University of Oregon, where she earned her J.D. in 1986.
+Maryann is a graduate of the University of Oregon, where she earned her J.D.
 She has devoted her career to representing Oregon employers, specializing in litigation, employee management and employer training.
 Chambers USA included her in their list of America's Leading Lawyers for Business, calling her “an aggressive, no-nonsense litigator.”
 Listed in Best Lawyers and Super Lawyers; Oregon State Bar, litigation and labor and employment law sections; Washington State Bar, labor and employment law sections; American Bar Association; Multnomah Bar Association; Oregon Women Lawyers Society; Dean's Advisory Committee for the University of Oregon School of Law (2006-present); Portland Human Resources Management Association Counsel (2002); Board of Psychologist Examiners, Public Member (2003-2007); Adjunct Professor at the University of Oregon School of Law (2008-2010); Oregon Episcopal School, Board of Trustees (1999-2004); Oregon Episcopal School Mock Trial Coach, Classroom Law Project (1999-2003); Foundation for Medical Excellence, Speaker (1998-99; 2002-03); Special Grader, Oregon Board of Bar Examiners (1993).

 Maryann is the Recipient of the 2011 Lewis and Clark Law School Harpole Attorney Award.